Senators warn of 'urgent' threat to US elections

 Department of Homeland Security Secretary Kirstjen Nielsen said that now that the Russian threat is known, more bad actors will seek to get in on the act, warning, "It's not just Russia.
 We think the threat remains high.
 We think vigilance is needed."

-Nielsen noted that vulnerabilities exist through the entire election system - from the registration of voters through the validations of votes and the certification of voting when all is said and done.
+Nielsen noted that vulnerabilities exist throughout the entire election system - from the registration of voters through the validations of votes and the certification of voting when all is said and done.

 The secretary said she would consider the suggestion.